PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 ### Packaging Dataset and Report in PBIX Project Files

-Now that you understand high-level concepts of building multi-language reports, it's time to move forward and discuss the multi-language report development process.
+Now that you understand high-level concepts of building multi-language reports with translations, it's time to discuss the multi-language report development process.
 The first step here is to decide how to package your dataset definitions and report layouts for distribution.
 Let's examine two popular approaches used by creators using Power BI Desktop.

 In the first approach, the goal is to keep things simple and convenient by creating a single PBIX project file which contains both a report